agriculturegovau/agds-next/packages/heading/README.md

 </Stack>
 ```

-## Sizes
+## Semantic headings

-If you wish to use a pair a different font-size with a specific heading for semantic reason you can use the `Heading` component.
+If you wish to use a pair a different heading size with a different HTML element for semantic reason, you can use the `Heading` component and use the `as` property to change the HTML element that will be rendered.

 ```jsx live
 <Stack gap={1}>